etveritas/featrengin/README.md

 # feats_engin
-Try to make a frame of feature engineering.
+To make a frame of feature engineering.